 Experience the AAG: Sample itineraries for newcomers

-Three examples of itineraries have been developed for newcomers to maximize their experience and explore AAG's diverse presentation, event, and fieldtrip options.
-The itineraries are specifically developed for early career faculty, international participants, and students (undergraduate and graduate).
-Please send us feedback on how you used these so that we may revise for future years.
-Email us at firstname.lastname@example.org.
+Three examples of itineraries have been developed for newcomers to maximize their experience and explore the AAG's diverse presentation, event, and field trip options.
+The itineraries are specifically developed for students (undergraduate and graduate), early career attendees, and international participants.
+Please send us feedback on how you used these so that we may revise for future meetings.
+Email us at firstname.lastname@example.org